Wilson Flagg

 Wilson Falor "Bud" Flagg (October 25, 1938 – September 11, 2001) was a United States Navy Rear Admiral.
 On October 15, 1993, he was censured for failing to prevent the 1991 Tailhook conference scandal, effectively ending any chance for further career advancement.
-He and his wife Darlene were killed on board American Airlines Flight 77 during the September 11 attacks of 2001.
+Flagg and his wife Darlene were killed on board American Airlines Flight 77 during the September 11 attacks of 2001.